SEO For Photographers Part 1 – WordPress Website Setup

-SEO has been a key part of my marketing plan for the past five years, with well over half of my clients finding me on Google.
+SEO has been a key part of my marketing plan for the past eight years, with well over half of my clients finding me on Google.
 It’s a subject that can be super overwhelming at first, but I hope these posts will walk you through the process and explain my current approach.

 This post will help you get your website properly setup in order to start your SEO quest with a solid technical base.
 In a few days I’ll be posting the follow up to this article, how to create the content you need to get real SEO results.

 What is SEO and how can it benefit us as photographers?

 SEO stands for “search engine optimization.”
 It is the process of getting traffic from the “free,” “organic,” “editorial” or “natural” search results on search engines.

 There are a lot of SEO guides, tutorials, blogs, podcasts, and videos out there.. but very few are targeted towards the photography market, and even fewer on the niche of wedding photography.